GrafSoul/chatgpt-prompts/README.md

 1. <a href="https://www.udemy.com/course/trend-spotter/">ChatGPT 101: Learn ChatGPT Prompts & ChatGPT Smart Tips</a>
 2. <a href="https://www.udemy.com/course/chatgpt-prompt-engineering-for-beginners/">ChatGPT Prompt Engineering : 2100+ Prompts & 32 AI Tools</a>
 3. <a href="https://learnwithhasan.com/prompt-engineering-course/">Become a Prompt Engineer: Go From Zero to Scripting AI Workflows!</a>
+4. <a href="https://www.udemy.com/course/chatgpt-content-writing/">ChatGPT & The AI Arsenal: The Course in AI-Driven Marketing</a>
+5. <a href="https://www.udemy.com/course/chatgpt-writing-a-book-with-chatgpt-course-chatgpt-ai-for-books/">ChatGPT: Writing A Book With ChatGPT.
+ChatGPT AI & Books!</a>

 ## List of prompts
 <b>1.
 PromptGenerator</b>